 I chose peppery baby arugula for my salad and topped it with rows of crisp and crumbled bacon, tiny round grape tomatoes, diced avocados, and the rock shrimp--which I seasoned with lemon juice and sauteed in bacon fat.
 I would have added a hard-boiled egg, but I got impatient and decided to skip it.
 I confess that I completely forgot about the container of crumbled Gorgonzola hidden behind the milk.

 I did not, however, forget about the dressing!
 Cobb salad is generally served with one of two dressings: a tangy vinaigrette or a much creamier mayo-based dressing.
 (I'm sure you'll have no trouble figuring out which kind I prefer... )

-Relying on my taste memory, I whisked together a creamy yogurt dressing with a few spoonfuls of mayo (for flavor!), Dijon mustard, lemon juice, smoked paprika, cayenne, my homemade garlic-onion powder, and just a dollop of honey to round everything out.
+Relying on my taste memory, I whisked together a creamy coconut milk dressing with a few spoonfuls of mayo (for flavor!), Dijon mustard, lemon juice, smoked paprika, cayenne, my homemade garlic-onion powder, and just a dollop of honey to round everything out.
 The result was lovely and light with just a hint of smokiness from the paprika.

 Like most salads, this one is easy to play around with.
 Use regular shrimp, bay scallops, or spring for that lobster.
 Add cucumbers or use a mix of greens (a handful of my favorite Upland Cress would be amazing here!).
 I didn't miss the egg, but I think the cheese would give it something lovely.
 Even the dressing is flexible (although I think I'll probably keep my version as is).